-The General Court sits in Chambers of five or three Judges or, in some cases, as a single Judge.
-It may also sit as a Grand Chamber (thirteen Judges) or as a full court when this is justified by the legal complexity or importance of the case.
-More than 80% of the cases brought before the General Court are heard by a Chamber of three Judges.
+Cases before the General Court are heard by Chambers of five or three Judges or, in some cases, as a single Judge.
+It may also sit as a Grand Chamber (fifteen Judges) when this is justified by the legal complexity or importance of the case.

 The Presidents of the Chambers of five Judges are elected from amongst the Judges for a period of three years.